 Amy's Perfect Pie Crust (the easy way)

-makes enough for a 9-inch double crust pie or about 8 6-inch hand pies and some decorations
+makes enough for a 9-inch double crust pie or about eight 6-inch hand pies and some decorations

-- 12 tbsp unsalted butter If using regular butter like Land of Lakes which is salted, cut back additional salt to none or just a pinch
+- 12 tablespoons unsalted butter If using regular butter like Land of Lakes which is salted, cut back additional salt to none or just a pinch

-- 4 tbsp Crisco or other non-hydrogenated vegetable shortening
+- 4 tablespoons Crisco or other non-hydrogenated vegetable shortening

 - 1 tall glass of ice water, you will use 6–8 tablespoons, as needed for the dough to come together

 Egg wash for baking: 1 egg + 2 tablespoons milk or cream

 Measure flour and salt into food processor.
 Add the butter and shortening chunks and pulse until mixture is uniformly crumbly.